 FAQs:

-The 2006 Buffalo Gold Coin is notable for being the first .9999 fine gold coin produced by the United States Mint.
-Its design is based on James Earle Fraser’s classic imagery from the 1913 Buffalo Nickel, connecting it to a rich tradition of American coinage and artistry.
+The Gold Buffalo 2006 coin is notable for being the first 24-karat gold coin produced by the United States Mint.
+Its design is inspired by the classic Buffalo Nickel, featuring James Earle Fraser’s iconic Native American profile and American bison, making it a meaningful tribute to American heritage and artistry.